Magnetic field draping around clumpy high-velocity clouds in galactic halo: Conclusion

 \section{Conclusion}

-Understanding the growth and disruption of cold clouds moving at high-velocity provides insight into whether they are capable of delivering cold gas to the galaxy and fuel the star formation.
-Many earlier numerical simulations that studied the survival of moving clouds in hot magnetized halo assume simple spherically symmetric uniform density distributions as an initial condition, whereas observed high-velocity clouds in similar environments clearly have non-uniform clumpy structures.
+Understanding the growth and disruption of cold clouds infalling from intergalactic space provides insight into whether they are capable of delivering cold gas to the galaxy and fueling star formation.
+Many earlier numerical simulations that studied the survival of moving clouds in hot magnetized halo assume simple spherically symmetric uniform density distributions as an initial condition, whereas observed HVCs in similar environments clearly have non-uniform clumpy structures.
 Motivated by this, we focus on performing simulations of initially clumpy clouds and examining whether the change of the cloud structure alters our understanding of the evolution of clouds in magnetized halos.

-The total cold gas mass in the uniform density clouds grow from the beginning as expected from earlier studies, while the clumpy clouds lose cold gas early on instead.
-Still, later on even clumpy clouds experience a significant growth of the mass.
-Hence, the finding of earlier works that HVCs might be able to grow and feed the Galaxy still holds to clumpy clouds.
+The total cold gas mass in the uniform-density clouds grows from the beginning as expected from earlier models with similar settings (\citealt{Gronnow_2018}; \citealt{Kooij_2021}), while the clumpy clouds lose cold gas early on instead.
+Still, later on, even clumpy clouds experience a significant growth of mass.
+Hence, the finding of the earlier works that infalling HVCs might be able to grow and feed the Galaxy still holds to clumpy clouds.
+Our results are consistent with what is discussed in other numerical studies modelling the ISM under hot galactic feedback outflows (\citealt{Gronke_2018}; \citealt{Banda-Barragan_2021}) or clouds launched from the ISM into the halo (i.e., the galactic fountain; \citealt{Armillotta_2016}).
+In both cases, the cloud's evolution is simulated under similar settings to our models, but they are in a regime where the turbulent structure of clouds is better constrained (i.e., the ISM) compared to clouds infalling from the intergalactic space.

 In the fiducial model, some massive clumps to some degree have similar characteristics with uniform density clouds.
 They have a head-tail morphology and magnetic field lines draped around each of them.
 In comparison, these characteristics are lost among clumps trailing behind the cloud.
-Instead, the configuration of magnetic fields is dominated by a large-scale pattern that drapes around the entire cloud system, not individual clumps.
-Clumps in this regime are mostly condensed from the halo gas and significantly decelerated from the high relative velocity of the main cloud.
+The configuration of magnetic fields is dominated by a large-scale pattern that drapes around the entire cloud system.
+Clumps in this downstream region face magnetic fields that are almost parallel to the direction of the flow, therefore, the magnetic field draping around these clumps is inefficient.
+These clumps are mostly condensed from the halo gas and significantly decelerated from the high relative velocity of the main cloud.